Lettria/sdk-python/documentation/documentation_full.md

 $++|A is a sibling of B and is located before B: A.idx < B.idx.
 $--|A is a sibling of B and is located after B: A.idx > B.idx.

+Dependency matching should not be used on **Subsentence** since they don't have a complete dependency tree.

 ```python
 ## Dependency Pattern